leonelngande/leonelngande.github.io/_posts/2020-06-07-creating-a-delayed-input-directive-in-angular.md

 ## <a name="introduction"></a>Introduction

-Imagine in your app there's a search input which triggers an http request on each keystroke as a user types in their query.
+Imagine in your app there's a search input that triggers an http request on each keystroke as a user types in their query.
 As your userbase grows, search operations quickly become expensive due to the increased traffic to your server.

 To mitigate this, a directive can be created to enable us to emit a value from the search input only after a particular time span has passed without another keystroke from the user.
 It will delay new keystrokes but drop previous pending delayed keystrokes if a new one arrives from the search input.
 Let's dig in!